Why do I need a blog for my small business?

 However….

 Statistically, search engines are more likely to rank your blog posts if they are longer, in-depth pieces.
-There are millions of short blog posts online (I’m talking on average below 500 words), and it stands to reason that if you posts shorter pieces, you have a heck of a lot more competition.
-Therefore, if you can aim for 1,000 words or more, engines such as Google will favour those posts, and you will make it to the top end of the food chain.
+There are millions of short blog posts online (I’m talking on average below 500 words), and it stands to reason that if you post shorter pieces, you have a heck of a lot more competition.
+Therefore, if you can aim for 1000 words or more, Google will favour those posts, and you will make it to the top end of the food chain.

 But it won’t make people come to my website… will it?

 You’ve heard of SEO, right?
-Well, these three little letters are so important, because they encourage search engines to rank your content.
-To put it in to very basic terms (you can search for more in-depth information on it – go knock yourself out!), you need to be producing good quality content, using key words and phrases which will tell Google what you’re all about.
+Well, these three little letters are so important because they encourage Google to rank your content.
+To put it into very basic terms, you need to be producing good quality content, using keywords and phrases which will tell Google what you’re all about.
 So if, for example, you are a cake shop owner, you might be using words like cupcakes, wedding cakes, birthday cakes….
 And all of these will tell Google that you want people who are searching for cakes to read your blog.

-And by nature, people who find your blog posts, if you’ve written stuff that will engage them will click through to your website, to find out more about you.
+And by nature, people who find your blog posts, if you’ve written in a way that engages them, will click through to your website to find out more about you.